shannonhochkins/hakit/packages/addon/README.md

 ![npm version](https://img.shields.io/npm/v/@hakit/addon)
 ![License](https://img.shields.io/badge/license-Proprietary-red)

+> [!WARNING]
-> WARNING: This package is still in active development, and not ready for public use.
+> This package is still in active development, and not ready for public use.

 Create [hakit.dev](https://hakit.dev) compatible addon repositories with a single command.